core-wg/comi/draft-ietf-core-comi.md

   of the corresponding event and appended to a stream.

-YANG schema item identifier:
+YANG schema item identifier (SID):
-: Numeric identifier which replaces the name identifying a YANG item (see section 6.2 of {{RFC7950}}) (anydata, anyxml, data node, RPC, Action, Notification, Identity, Module name, Submodule name, Feature).
+: Numeric identifier which replaces the name identifying a YANG item (see section 6.2 of {{RFC7950}}) (anydata, anyxml, data node, RPC, action, notification, identity, module name, submodule name, feature).

 list instance identifier: